Guide To Santa Barbara, California: Spanish Revival, Home Inspiration, & Where To Visit

 So I won’t go into depth about this landmark since I didn’t fully experience it myself, but will share this link if you’re interested in learning more and want a chance to experience all the wonderful things I’ve heard about it, and deep dive into the Spanish Revival architecture its known for.

-Spanish Revival Design inspiration from Santa Barbara
+Spanish Revival Interior Design Inspiration from Santa Barbara

 Everywhere I went in Santa Barbara had inspiration for my home and my wallpaper designs.
 Whether it was the flowers blooming in my aunt’s garden, the variety of tiles seen in every style of architecture, the Moorish and Spanish influences, or the lifestyle that comes with living by the ocean.
 Everywhere I went I seemed to be basking in new colors, textures and ideas.

 Even when looking at my favorite tile company, Fireclay Tiles, I can see that they use the Cuerda seca technique where lines are drawn to hold in the colors of paint before being fired.
+These tile patterns and techniques directly influence my wallpaper designs—you’ll see the hand-painted quality and artisanal feel of Spanish tiles reflected throughout my Santa Barbara wallpaper collection.

 As I think about my next wallpaper line, I’m thinking about the layers of flowers I saw in gardens, the bird footprints I saw in the sand and the birds I watched fly overhead.
-Colors from tiles, and repeat patterns keep popping up into my head and honestly, there is so much inspiration I’m having a hard time sorting it all out.
+Colors from tiles and repeat patterns keep popping up into my head and honestly, there is so much inspiration I’m having a hard time sorting it all out.

-Noteworthy Shops Near Santa Barbara
+Noteworthy Small Businesses Near Santa Barbara

 I’m not much of a shopper, but I do love to stop into a few cute shops and get inspired, have a laugh, or perhaps buy a tourist’s sweatshirt because the weather isn’t quite what you expected it to be.
 These shops will have you opening your eyes to color palettes and playing with texture in new ways.
-You’re also sure to find a few pieces to go in your next home project or to give as a house-warming gift.
+You’re also sure to find a few pieces to go in your next home project or to give as a housewarming gift.

 Carpinteria Beach Company

 It was the beginning of May when we visited so it’s not a huge surprise that it would be cold.
-But I don’t think I’ve ever been to Santa Barbara when it was in the low 60’s for most of the trip.
+But I don’t think I’ve ever been to Santa Barbara when it was in the low 60s for most of the trip.
 There was no ocean swimming that’s for sure.
 But the first day we were there I realized I didn’t pack enough warm clothes so my mom and I were on a mission to find a sweatshirt that would memorialize this trip, be cute, and not break the bank.
-Lucky for us we found the Carpinteria Beach Company where we both found a sweatshirt to our liking that hit all these things and was pretty much our uniform the rest of the trip.
+Lucky for us we found the Carpinteria Beach Company where we both found a sweatshirt to our liking that hit all these things and was pretty much our uniform for the rest of the trip.

 The owner of the shop was so sweet and shared fun stories with us, connected with my talkative father about working in retail, and did all she could to help us find exactly what we were looking for.
 We even went back later to buy another sweatshirt for my sister.